-Until the middle of the 20th century there was widespread belief in the power of mineral water to cure a range of diseases.
-Lacking effective medical treatments for some chronic conditions such as rheumatism, people visited spas in desperation.
+Until the mid-20th century there was widespread belief in the power of mineral water to cure a range of diseases.
+In the absence of effective medical treatments for chronic conditions such as rheumatism, people visited spas in desperation.
 The man in the metal cage is undergoing a douche (spray) bath, while the attendant regulates the water pressure.

 Using this item

 Alexander Turnbull Library, Tourist Department Album 11 (PA1-o-503)

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.

 Add new comment